Tips for raising capital for business

-Whatever stage you're at, whether a start-up or long-established, raising capital for business is often most welcome and can be a sound decision to move your business forward.
-So what options are available when you decide to raising capital for small business?
+Whatever stage you are at, whether you are a start-up or long-established business, raising capital for business is often most welcome, and can be a sound decision to move your business forward.
+So, what options are available when you decide to raise capital for a small business?

-Since the credit crunch, the options for raising capital have increased significantly with many new funding providers entering the business finance market.
-So what are the main sources available for raising capital for small business?
+Since the credit crunch, the options for raising capital have increased significantly, with many new funding providers entering the business finance market.
+So, what are the main sources available for raising capital for a small business?

 Most successful businesses have started by being financed initially by the proprietor themselves from their own resources.
-The amount required varies from business-to-business but, unfortunately, there’s often no way round it that you will be required personally to provide some capital to fund the early high risk stage.
+The amount required varies from business-to-business but, unfortunately, there is often no way around it, and you will be required personally to provide some capital to fund the early high risk stage.

-It’s unlikely a lender or investor will want to take the risk of funding your business unless you are taking an element of risk yourself – this is sometimes known as ‘hurt capital’.
+It is unlikely that a lender or investor will want to take the risk of funding your business unless you are taking an element of risk yourself.
+This is sometimes known as ‘hurt capital’.

 Family & friends

-Raising capital through your family and friends can be a tricky and delicate subject, but is often one of the best and most cost-effective options.
-Approaching family and friends can feel like going to them with a ‘begging bowl’ but it shouldn’t; approach it in a professional and business-like manner as you would if you’re approaching any other potential funder.
+Raising capital through your family and friends can be a tricky and a delicate subject, but it is often one of the best and most cost-effective options.
+Approaching family and friends can feel like going to them with a ‘begging bowl’, but it should not.
+Approach it in a professional and business-like manner, as you would if you were approaching any other potential funder.